Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: Nonequilibrium Molecular Dynamics Generates Fractals

 \section{Nonequilibrium Molecular Dynamics Generates Fractals}

 The computers developed for the National Laboratories were first applied to manybody problems in the 1950s.
 At Los Alamos in 1953, Fermi, Pasta, and Ulam\cite{b1} described the incomplete equilibration of one-dimensional waves in anharmonic chains.
 Soon afterward, at Livermore, Berni Alder and Tom Wainwright simulated the motion of systems of several hundred hard disks and spheres\cite{b2}.
 At Brookhaven George Vineyard and his coworkers studied ``realistic'' atomistic models of the impact of high-energy radiation on models of simple metals shortly thereafter\cite{b3}.
 All of these atomistic simulations were developed based on classical Newtonian mechanics with short-ranged pairwise-additive forces. ``Large'' simulations involved several hundred discrete particles.
 A generation later simulations with millions of particles were possible. {\bf Figure 1} shows a typical simulation from our 1989-1990 visit to Japan.
-The indentation, using two different indentor models, of amorphous Stillinger-Weber silicon, generates plastic flow near the indentors\cite{b4}.
+These indentations of amorphous Stillinger-Weber silicon, using two different indentor models, generate plastic flow near the indentors\cite{b4}.
 Trillion-atom simulations are feasible in 2020.

-In 1984 Shuichi Nos\'e announced a revolutionary method for imposing specified temperatures and pressures on molecular dynamics simulations\cite{b5,b6}.
+In 1984 Shuichi Nos\'e had announced a revolutionary method for imposing specified temperatures and pressures on molecular dynamics simulations\cite{b5,b6}.
 His modification of Hamiltonian mechanics was designed to replicate Gibbs' isothermal and isobaric ensembles.
 Equilibrium distributions had been formulated by Gibbs' statistical mechanics prior to the close of the 19th century.
 To match Gibbs' results Nos\'e found it necessary to introduce a ``scaled'' time which had the drawback of introducing wild fluctuations in the dynamics.
 Hoover helped develop these ideas into practical numerical algorithms\cite{b7} which avoided time-scaling.

-Applying the simpler ``Nos\'e-Hoover'' ideas to {\it nonequilibrium} systems (with imposed gradients in temperature or velocity) soon revealed ``fractal'' (fractional-dimensional) phase-space distributions.
-These singular distributions provided a mechanistic insight into the genesis of Second-Law {\it irreversibility} from microscopic {\it time-reversible} motion equations.
-While equilibrium Gibbsian distributions are smooth throughout phase space, {\it nonequilibrium} phase space states were not just less numerous.
-They had a reduced dimensionality, with states vanishingly rare relative to those familiar from Newtonian and Hamiltonian mechanics.
+The simplest problem to which the Nos\'e-Hoover approach can be applied is the harmonic oscillator with unit mass, force constant, and temperature :